albuquirky/albuquirky.github.io/docs/index.md

 * I would like to incorporate social media integration, allowing sellers and buyers alike to post about products on Facebook, Twitter, and Instagram, and have it link back to the product page.
 * I would like to possibly incorporate all three major shipping service providers as opposed to just one.
 * I would like to add the option for sellers to sell their products as an auction as opposed to just a direct sale.
+* I would like to add the option for users to favorite art pieces.